A Black Mother in America Wears All White: Year One

 This labor of initiation is layered.
 Accepting the call to wear all white has been an opening.
 But it’s also been an anchoring.
 It helps me remember on days when I feel very lost and discouraged that the unknowns, the frustrations, and the instabilities are signs of progress all the same.
 The journey is tumultuous, the rewards at times murky, and the weight of the revelations is oftentimes painful and overwhelming.
 Still, I remain present for this work.
 The grass stains, the oily smudges, the dried smears of food, the sweat rings, the dirt on the hem of my dancing pants that no amount of OxiClean can remove, the snags from insistent fingernails belonging to people that want mommy to stop and tend to them right now, the expertly placed marker scribbles from equally determined artists in the making–it all fills in the canvas.
 I can always see the evidence of my labors reflecting back to me in the whites.
 I can see I am getting closer, submerging deeper, traveling further from the surface of a dream, becoming more real inside this calling with every breath I take.

 Binahkaye Joy is a mother of three and a fertility juju priestess.
 She supports mothers and women in activating their wildest mothering dreams.
 Binahkaye lives in Washington, DC with her family.
 She is available for in-person and virtual workshops, speaking engagements, and private sessions.
-For booking and programming information send inquiries to firstname.lastname@example.org.
+For bookings, writing and performance commissions, and programming information send inquiries to firstname.lastname@example.org.